uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * As you hover over the different options, they will highlight a red box on the map, select all that overlap the area you're interested in
 * When you have the data you want, click Download Selected Datasets
 * Enter your industry, email, tick the reCAPTCHA, and click "Start extract of datasets"
-* You should receive an email within 5 minutes, download the files from the link in the email, and extract the folder to your project folder.
+* You should receive an email within 5 minutes, download the files from the link in the email, extract the folder to your project folder, and add them to your map.

 **Aerial Imagery**